 Charts show the aggregated statistics of the investments made by EQT since inception.

-All statistics are based on transactions closed by December 31, 2014.
-The EQT Credit Funds investments are not included in the statistics.
+All statistics are based on transactions closed by May, 2018.
+The EQT Credit Funds and EQT Ventures' investments are not included in the statistics.